Cumberland Gap: America’s First Great Gateway to the West

 67813332_10157676787233885_5228431596872269824_n

-Pick up a new treasure at Whistle Stop Antiques and Gertie’s Commissary while you are here.
+Pick up a new treasure at Whistle Stop Antiques and Gertie’s Commissary while you are there.

 67957383_10157676787323885_4591924762229342208_n

-Around the edges of the town are some really lovely buildings like this church and multiple Victorian and Colonial houses.
+Around the edges of town are some really lovely buildings like this church, and multiple Victorian and Colonial houses.

 68809560_10157676820848885_3272171167179341824_n